-Back in the 1940s there wasn’t a need for special dance shoes.
-Everyday women’s shoes and men’s shoes of the 40s had smooth leather soles which made them ideal for dancing and street wear.
+Back in the 1940s, there wasn’t a need for special dance shoes.
+Everyday women’s shoes and men’s shoes of the ’40s had smooth leather soles, which made them ideal for dancing and street wear.
 Some people did save certain shoes for evenings and these were probably worn for swing dances as well.
-However since swing dancing was mostly a young persons activity and young kids were more causal than their elders it wasn’t uncommon to see kids dancing in sandals or casual loafers.
+However, since swing dancing was mostly a young person’s activity and young kids were more causal than their elders, it wasn’t uncommon to see kids dancing in sandals or casual loafers.

-Today our day-to-day shoes as usually rubber soled which is not good to dance in.
+Today our day-to-day shoes are usually rubber soled, which is not good to dance in.
 Special dance shoes are necessary.
-Dance shoes usually have smooth leather soles, padded, breathable inner lining, and breathable leather or fabric body.
+Dance shoes usually have smooth leather soles, padded, breathable inner linings, and a breathable leather or fabric body.
 Many also have hard toes- a plastic cap inside- to help prevent the discomfort of being stepped on – ouch!

-Lets look at 1940s Women’s Dance Shoes first:
+1940s Women’s Dance Shoes

 1940s Men’s Dance Shoes